Indonesia warns coal supply crunch not over as China prices rally

 Indonesia coal exports to top destinationshttps://tmsnrt.rs/3ERDQay

-(Reporting by Fransiska Nangoy and Bernadette Chrisitina Munthe in Jakarta; Additional reporting by Beijing bureau; Editing by Ed Davies and Christian Schmollinger)
+(Reporting by Fransiska Nangoy and Bernadette Chrisitina Munthe in Jakarta; Additional reporting by Sudarshan Varadhan, Beijing bureau; Editing by Ed Davies and Christian Schmollinger)

 ((Fransiska.Nangoy@thomsonreuters.com;))